-Looking to add family fun to Winter break?
+Looking to add family fun to winter break?
 Here are some activities that combine play with relaxation, and reflection with emotion regulation learning.
-A few activities focus on downregulation and calming.
-Other activities that get everyone’s heart rates up, which is a good thing!
-Emotion regulation is not just about downregulating – but more importantly it is feeling that you can manage your feelings – even when they are strong or intense.
+A few activities focus on down-regulation and calming, which is great for feeling calm and more resilient in the face of stressors and frustrations.
+Other activities get everyone’s heart rates up, which is a good thing for boosting mood and energy levels!
+Emotion regulation is all about building that mind-body awareness and being able to manage your emotions, regardless of what they are.

 Play with your Food